feldaher/feldaher.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Questioning the Universe until it answers.
+role: Questioning the Universe until it answers, which happens sometime.

 # Organizations/Affiliations to show in About widget
 organizations: